Questions to ask about STEM

 • What measures are in place to ensure consistency in STEM education across all schools?

-• How do you support schools in sharing best practices and resources?
+• How do you support schools in sharing best practice and resources?

 • What STEM training and development opportunities are available for teachers across the trust?